onlyjazz/flask-docs/docs/apiflows.md

           });
 ```

-### Save data in CRF JS Example.
+### Save data to the Flask data model -  code example

-Your study uses FlaskForms application.

-You have a mobile app and you want to collect data and save it to a Flask Forms Event/CRF
+Use case: You have a mobile app that collects data from a device or person,
+and you want to save the data to the Flask data model.

-This JS code is an example to create CRF and save its data into existing event.
+Pre-requisites:  You will have already create necessary entities in the Flask data model:
+Study, Site, Event, Form (CRF), Form items.

+The data items you send via the API correspond to data items in a Form.

+The following client-side code example uses JavaScript and can be run inside the Chrome debugger
+or embedded in a test HTML page.
+The client-side code uses Jquery to perform Ajax calls.

 ```JavaScript
         $(document).ready(function() {
               // Call insertDataIntoFlaskFormsCRF function to assign new CRF and save data.